YOU CAN NEVER KNOW WHAT GOES ON BEHIND CLOSED DOORS

 A few miles away, his parents, Jin and Mae, live in the town’s most exclusive neighborhood, surrounded by the material comforts that Kyung wants so badly for his wife and son.
 His own childhood, however, was far from comfortable.
 As a child, he had every possible privilege--expensive hobbies, private tutors--but his parents never showed him kindness.
 Kyung can hardly bear to see them now, much less ask for their help.
 Yet when an act of violence leaves Jin and Mae unable to live on their own, the dynamic suddenly changes, and he's compelled to take them in.
 For the first time in years, the Chos find themselves living under the same roof.
 Tensions quickly mount as Kyung's proximity to his parents forces old feelings of guilt and anger to the surface, along with a terrible and persistent question: How can he ever be a good husband, father, and son when he never knew affection as a child?

-Shelter was a Finalist for the 2016 Barnes & Noble Discover Great New Writers Award, the Good Reads Best Fiction Book of the Year, and long-listed for the Center for Fiction's First Novel Prize.
+Shelter was a Finalist for the 2016 Barnes & Noble Discover Great New Writers Award, the Good Reads Best Fiction Book of the Year, the Boston Authors Club's Julia Ward Howe Award, and long-listed for the Center for Fiction's First Novel Prize.
 It was also an Indie Next selection, a Barnes & Noble Discover spring 2016 selection, an Amazon Best Books of March selection, an iBooks Best Books of March selection, and one of Google Play's Best Books of Spring.

 Available now at: